St Peter's Commitment Statement to Child Safety'A safe and nurturing culture for all children and young people in our School'

 - Implementing rigorous risk-management and employment practices.
 Our Schools will systematically and continually identify and assess risks to child safety and will eliminate (where possible) or reduce all potential sources of harm.
 Effective risk management will be embedded in school life through effective, transparent and well-understood policies, procedures and practices.
 Our Schools will employ highly competent and professional staff who are formed and challenged to maintain the safety of all students.
 The high-quality of staff appointments will be upheld through rigorous employment and staff review processes and practices.

-The Federated Schools will stay abreast of current legislation and will meet their legislative duties to protect the safety and wellbeing of children and young people in their care, including the Victorian Child Safe Standards (Victorian Government 2016), mandatory reporting, grooming, failure to disclose and failure to protect requirements.
+St Peter's Bentleigh East will stay abreast of current legislation and will meet their legislative duties to protect the safety and wellbeing of children and young people in their care, including the Victorian Child Safe Standards (Victorian Government 2016), mandatory reporting, grooming, failure to disclose and failure to protect requirements.

-The Federated Schools have a zero tolerance of child abuse.
+St Peter's Bentleigh East has a zero tolerance of child abuse.

-Federated Policies in relation to Child Safety
+Melbourne Archdiocese Catholic Schools Policies in relation to Child Safety